-Southwest just announced a 3-day fare sale for flights flown between Aug.
-20 and Dec.
+Southwest just announced a fare sale for flights flown between Sept.
+3 and Dec.
 18, 2019.
-With fares starting at just $49 one-way this is the perfect opportunity to fly on a good deal.
+With fares starting at just $59 one-way this is the perfect opportunity to fly on a good deal.

 Whenever a new Southwest fare sale is announced I ALWAYS double check flights that I’ve already booked.
 With Southwest, if the price does down you can get your points back or a credit to use towards a future flight.
 In the past, I have personally been able to get a ton of points back on upcoming reservations and I know many readers have as well.
 It’s also a good opportunity to look into flights that you’ve been meaning to book.
-This sale goes through end of day June 6th.
 Although with most fare sales, the better fares will be gone sooner than later — so book now!

 Fare Went Down in Price?